All Episodes

 I'll be glad to go talk to these guys, but nothing.

-I'm telling clarify whatever they want clarified.
+I'll tell them, clarify whatever they want clarified.

 But we're not sending people up there under oath.

-It's it's uh because that's just a perjury trap.
+It's because that's just a perjury trap.

 This is just nothing more than a trap.

-I hope they hold as firm on this as they have on anything else, because they've drawn this big line in the sand.
+I hope they hold as firm on this as they have on anything else because they've drawn this big line in the sand.

-Uh the Democrats are fit to be tied.
+The Democrats are fit to be tied.

 Make the Democrats continue to keep the country in tumult and chaos and make the American people grow tired and weary of it.